alvarotrigo/fullPage.js/README.md

 $ npm run test:gui
 ```

 The Cypress runner keeps watching your test files, rerunning the tests as you are editing the spec files.
 Find the spec files in the [cypress/integration](cypress/integration) folder.
+The tests are also running on [CI](https://travis-ci.org/bahmutov/fullPage.js) and the output and video recordings can be found on [Cypress dashboard](https://dashboard.cypress.io/#/projects/p7bh2z/runs)

 # Resources
 - [Wordpress theme](http://alvarotrigo.com/fullPage/utils/wordpress.html)